kubrickfr/avsc-wiki/API.md

 # IPC & RPC

-Avro also defines a way of executing remote procedure calls using the types described above.
+Avro also defines a way of executing remote procedure calls.
 We expose this via an API modeled after node.js' core [`EventEmitter`][event-emitter].

 #### Class `Protocol`